-We will be back with another Advanced Celluloid workshop from 4th to 18th October 2021 at the Harkat Film Lab, supported by The Gujral Foundation.
-The workshop will take participants through the entire process of shooting, hand-developing and projecting 16mm black and white reversal film.
+We came back with another Advanced Celluloid Workshop from 4th to 18th October 2021 at the Harkat Film Lab, supported by The Gujral Foundation.
+The workshop took participants through the entire process of shooting, hand-developing and projecting 16mm black and white reversal film.

-This is an intimate workshop, designed to be with a small group of 8 participants.
-Each maker will be given 100ft of film to work on their independent projects.
-The ideal participant is an artist, filmmaker or a creative individual who sees themself working with the medium of film in the future.
-It is a process driven workshop with a larger view of creating a community of makers working on film.
+This was an intimate workshop, designed for a small group of 8 participants.
+Each maker was given 100ft of film to work on their independent projects.
+The ideal participant was an artist, filmmaker or a creative individual who saw themself working with the medium of film in the future.
+It was a process driven workshop with a larger view of creating a community of makers working on film.

-The workshop will be conducted over a period of two weeks, which will end with a screening of all the works made, with the artist playing projectionists for their own work.
+The workshop was conducted over a period of two weeks, which ended with a screening of all the works made, with the artist playing projectionists for their own work.

 Duration: 2 weeks Date: 4 to 18th October 2021